sarvex/AQUARMOURY/Wraith/README.md

 As we can see, our injection wasn't intercepted by our _EDR_ and the **assumption here being that the EDR relies on Ring-3/User-Mode hooks instead of KernelMode ETW Threat Intelligence functions to gain visibility into potentially suspicious actions**(which most of them do thanks to MS :))

-Oh, and if you're wondering about the `NtAllocateVirtualMemory/NtWriteVirtualMemory` calls, it is actually called internally by `CreateProcessA` as visible from the Call Stack and the ones at the beginning highlighted in red are actually related to the execution cradle which inline-executes our injector blob and do not pertain to our remote injection technique itself as visible from the first argument which is `GetCurrentProcess`.
+Oh, and if you're wondering about the `NtAllocateVirtualMemory/NtWriteVirtualMemory` calls, it is actually called internally by `CreateProcessA` as visible from the Call Stack and the ones at the beginning highlighted in red are related to the shellcode execution cradle which inline-executes our injector blob and does not pertain to our remote injection technique itself as visible from the first argument which is `GetCurrentProcess`.

 So now that we have managed to hide the act of injection itself, how do we protect our C2 payload which is proprietary and the source unavailable for modification?